DissBee/GameVault-Check-Notify/README.md

 # Future plans
 This was created to tide me over until I get around to making a PR with this functionality directly within GameVault (not using Powershell :P don't worry)

+I do not plan to update this script unless I happen to find a major issue in my own use of it.

+I'll get around to the "official" implimentation eventually <3